|

 he was simply stating the traditional Church justification for

-opposing abortion, but articulating it was enough for modern
+opposing abortion, but articulating it was enough for many modern

-the Republican party in the USA, ("God's Own Party")
+rape in the Republican party in the USA, ("God's

-of bitter humour for secularists and liberal Churches
+is the butt of bitter humour for secularists and liberal

 The quotations below are all genuine.